olenakshyk/Hackathon_2025/README.md

 ## Authors

-Made with ❤️ during Hackathon 2025
+Made with ❤️ by team cooked_broccoli
-Team: Natalya & Team Members

 ---